TCAC was registered on 16 July 2009 as the Registered Aboriginal Party that represents the interests of the Taungurung people.

 TCAC protects the cultural heritage of Taungurung people by performing the functions of a Registered Aboriginal Party (RAP) under the Victorian Aboriginal Heritage Act 2006.

 TCAC develops projects for the economic, social and cultural well-being of Taungurung people.
 We provide opportunities for engagement in cultural events by facilitating camps, activities, and educational workshops for Taungurung people and minimise the barriers to participation.

 TCAC also provides services for natural resource management.
 We liaise with governmental bodies, private land owners, developers, and other stakeholds to assist with applying protocol for best land/water management practices to ensure environmental and cultural heritage preservation.

 We also develop educational resources for use in schools, libraries, and community groups to promote and raise cultural awareness in our communities.

 We keep our members informed and connected.
 Through our online social media presence and dissemination of monthly newsletters we enable TCAC members and the wider community to be aware of the latest news, cultural events, health services, job/educational opportunities, and other potential pathways for social and economic well-being.

-Taungurung Clans Aboriginal Corporation (TCAC) represents the interests of the clans of the Taungurung — Budhera Bulok, Leuk Yillam, Mum-Mum Yilam, Naterrak Bulok, Nira Bulok, Waring-Yilam Bulok, Yaran-Yilam Bulok, Yiran-Yilam-Bulok, and Yawang-Yilam-Bulok.
+The Taungurung clans are the Traditional Owners of a large part of Central Victoria.
+TCAC represents the interests of the clans of the Taungurung — Budhera Bulok, Leuk Yillam, Mum-Mum Yilam, Naterrak Bulok, Nira Bulok, Waring-Yilam Bulok, Yaran-Yilam Bulok, Yiran-Yilam-Bulok, and Yawang-Yilam-Bulok.